THE PAST, PRESENT AND FUTURE

 • Denver got an own goal off a Moshe Perez

 free kick in the sixth minute and eventually won the match on an Andre Shinyashiki

-strike from the top of the box in the 103rd minute to knock off No. 3 Washington (8/30) for the Pioneers first extra time win in 2018.
+strike from the top of the box in the 103rd minute to knock off No. 3 Washington (8/30) for the Pioneers first extra time win of the season.

 • Shinyashiki scored the equalizer vs. Omaha on October 28, 2017 with 16 seconds remaining in the 90th minute, a match the Pioneers eventually won on a Graham Smith